openintents/openintents/readme_binary.txt

 openintents.apk    the main program

+applications/      contains applications that use OpenIntents

 lib/               contains the latest library JAR version

-samples/           contains samples that use openintents
+samples/           contains samples that use OpenIntents

 tools/             contains additional tools like the SensorSimulator